 United Nations World Tourism Organisation (UNWTO); Institute of Hospitality; Institute of Travel & Tourism Centre of Excellence;

-For 2019 entry: A Bachelors Honours degree with 2:2 or equivalent in any subject.
-If English is not your first language you'll need IELTS (Academic) 6.0 with a minimum of 5.5 in each component of writing, speaking, listening and reading.
+If English is not your first language you'll need IELTS (Academic) 6.0 with a minimum of 5.5 in each component.
 For more information check out our full entry requirements.